2014–15 Ulster Rugby season

 Ulster entered the season with their home stadium, Ravenhill, redeveloped, with the stadium's capacity having been increased to 18,196, and renamed the Kingspan Stadium after its sponsor.

+The Heineken Cup was reorganised as the European Rugby Champions Cup.
+Rather than three Irish provinces qualifying as of right, the top team from each country in the Pro12, and the top three in the league table other than those four qualified.
+Ulster qualified by league position, and finished third in their pool.

 Ulster finished fourth in the Pro12, qualifying for the semi-finals and next season's Champions Cup.
 They lost the semi-final to Glasgow Warriors.
 Ulster led the league in scrums.
-Franco van der Merwe and wing Craig Gilroy and made the Pro12 Dream Team, and Gilroy's try against Scarlets was named Try of the Year.
-They finished third in their pool in the Champions Cup.
-Scrum-half Ruan Pienaar was Ulster's top scorer with 121 points.
+Franco van der Merwe and wing Craig Gilroy made the Pro12 Dream Team, and Gilroy's try against Scarlets was named Try of the Year.

+Scrum-half Ruan Pienaar was Ulster's top scorer in all competitions with 121 points.
 Craig Gilroy was top try scorer with twelve, and was named Ulster's Player of the Year.

 Ulster's second team, the Ulster Ravens, competed in the British and Irish Cup, finishing third in their pool.

 Prop Declan Fitzpatrick retired at the end of the season.